odpi/egeria-docs/site/docs/connectors/event-mapper-connector.md

+---
+hide:
+- toc
+---

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the Egeria project. -->

-# Local Repository's Event Mapper Connector
+# Event mapper connector

-The Event Mapper connector provides a common API for specific implementations of OMRS Event Mappers to implement.
+The **event mapper connector** provides a common API for specific implementations of OMRS event mappers to implement.

-Event mappers are needed in [repository proxy](../../../../admin-services/docs/concepts/repository-proxy.md) servers if the third party technology that it is integrating into the open metadata repository cohort also has its own mechanisms for maintaining metadata.
+Event mappers are needed in [repository proxy](/egeria-docs/concepts/repository-proxy) servers if the third party technology that it is integrating into the open metadata repository cohort also has its own mechanisms for maintaining metadata.